Belkin / Linksys - Linksys Product Team

 RESULTS:

-Network Map feature - presented the router as the center of the network as a control hub with all connected network devices associated around it.
+Designed the Network Map feature, visually presenting the router at the center of the network with all connected devices displayed around it.

-Designed photo-realistic device icons for network map personalization.
+Introduced photo-realistic device icons for easy recognition and personalization.

 “Network Map… it’s a quick, easy way to get an overview of your network topology.”